dsluo-archive/csx730-malloc/README.md

 Your heap must be aligned to memory pages.
 On most systems, the original program break should be a multiple of the page size (e.g., from `getpagesize(2)`) and thus at the beginning of a page.
 Here, page alignment specifically means that your total heap size needs to be a multiple of the page size.
+Futhermore, multipage blocks must also be aligned to memory pages -- that is, the address of such a block's metadata structure should be a multiple of the page size.

 Your heap must also minimize its heap size in addition to being aligned to memory pages.
 This means that whenever `csx730_malloc` and `csx730_free` are used, you should ensure